alberttheprince/popcornrp-pets/README.md

 # How do I add a pet to keep-companion?

 Please check the readme for keep-companion.
 You are on your own with adding these as pets.
 It's easy if you take the time to look through the resource files.

+## 6. Armadillo

+Created by and for the Popcorn RP community and released to the FiveM community to use!

+Please support our work by checking out our premium pet models [here](https://popcornrp-store.tebex.io/).

+Image soon